 Connected homes are the wave of the future, and automated home security systems are no exception.
 In terms of home monitoring or deterring crime, combining home automation and security is the way to go: you can program, monitor and control your security system remotely or by using an in-home dashboard.
-These systems include equipment like high-decibel alarms, certain types of security cameras, home automation locks (smart locks), motion sensors, control panels, and apps.
+These systems, such as Constellation’s home security hub Constellation Connect, connect with equipment like high-decibel alarms, certain types of security cameras, home automation locks (smart locks), motion sensors, control panels, and apps.
 If you want to invest in a home automation security system, you first need to decide how your system will be installed.

-When you get a home security system, you have to install it—whether you do it yourself or call in a pro.
-There are advantages to both DIY (Do-It-Yourself) home security systems and professionally installed systems.
+When you get a home security system, you must install it—whether you do it yourself or have someone set it up for you.
+There are advantages to both DIY (Do-It-Yourself) home security systems and professionally-installed systems.
 Here’s a quick overview so you can make an informed decision.

 Advantages of Professional Installation

 Home automation security requires a few additions to standard items—such as the control panel, alarm and yard signs—but these will transform how you manage your security system and might even introduce energy savings in your home.
 Most devices offer the capability to remotely manage your home security system (e.g., a mobile application and a light-control module).
 Others include the following:

 Now, you may be wondering, how do I choose from all the types of security cameras?
 Or, how do smart locks work?
 Keep reading to find out more!

 A security camera is one of the best ways to both identify and catch burglars, especially because it’s more likely that a burglary will take place when no one is home.
 There are several types of security cameras to choose from, and they all have various features and benefits.